Health in China: Tuberculosis

 Tuberculosis is a major public health problem in China, which has the world's second largest tuberculosis epidemic (after India).
 Progress in tuberculosis control was slow during the 1990s.
 Detection of tuberculosis had stagnated at around 30% of the estimated total of new cases, and multidrug-resistant tuberculosis was a major problem.
 These signs of inadequate tuberculosis control can be linked to a malfunctioning health system.
 Prevalent smoking aggravates its spread.

 Leprosy

 Leprosy, also known as Hansen's disease, was officially eliminated at the national level in China by 1982, meaning prevalence is lower than 1 in 100,000.
 There are 3,510 active cases today.
 Though leprosy has been brought under control in general, the situation in some areas is worsening, according to China's Ministry of Health.

+Malaria

+Plasmodium vivax malaria is the most common malaria in China, followed by P. falciparum malaria, while Plasmodium vivax malaria and Plasmodium ovale malaria are less common.
+P. falciparum malaria occurs mainly in the southwest and Hainan, while P. vivax malaria occurs in the northeast, north and northwest of China.

+Since the 1950s, Chinese health authorities have worked to detect and prevent the spread of malaria by providing prophylactic anti-malarial drugs to people at risk of malaria and treating patients, and in 1967 the Chinese government launched the research "Project 523".
+This work resulted in the antimalarial artemisinin-based combination therapies.
+One of the team members, Tu Youyou, was awarded the 2015 Nobel Prize in Physiology or Medicine for her work.

+In the 1980s, began to experiment on a large scale with the use of drugs to prevent malaria.
+By 1988, the use of nets greatly reduced the incidence of malaria.
+By the end of 1990, the number of malaria cases in China had fallen to 117,000, and deaths had been reduced by 95 per cent.
+China was free of malaria cases for four consecutive years starting in 2017.
+The World Health Organization (WHO) confirmed that malaria had been eliminated in China in 2021.

 Mental health

 100 million Chinese people have mental illnesses that are varying degrees of intensity.
 Currently, dilemmas such as human rights versus political control, community integration versus community control, diversity versus centrally, huge demand but inadequate services seem to challenge the further development of the mental health service in the PRC.
 China has 17,000 certified psychologists, which is ten percent of that of other developed countries per capita.